-Oral suctioning in a controlled environment is one thing, but as a first responder, this is a luxury that just doesn’t happen very often.
+Oral suctioning in a controlled environment is a luxury that just doesn’t happen very often for first responders.
 For patients with an airway emergency requiring intubation, you rely on equipment that is efficient, rugged, and safe in order to quickly and safely intubate and secure your patients’ airways.
 Effective suctioning makes a difference – perhaps even a life-saving difference – in a resuscitated patient.

 Here’s how to get it right.

 Intubation and oral suctioning go hand-in-hand.
 But are you using the best equipment and techniques to intubate efficiently?
 An improved technique called Suction Assisted Laryngoscopy and Airway Decontamination (SALAD), developed by Dr. James DuCanto, uses continuous suction provided by the SSCOR DuCanto catheter.

 Using this technique and a rigid catheter during all phases of laryngoscopy facilitates successful intubation.

 - The constant suction provided by the DuCanto catheter decontaminates the airway by continuously removing vomit, blood, and other materials while you are intubating your patient.

 - Decontamination of the airway during intubation decreases the risk of the development of aspiration pneumonia after resuscitation, improving your patient’s outcome.

 Click here to watch the video explaining the SALAD technique using the SSCOR DuCanto Catheter.

 While continuous suctioning during intubation decreases aspiration of contaminants, routine suctioning in this manner is not recommended.
 Continuous routine suctioning is not advised because it can irritate delicate mucosa and increase the risk of infection.